Spontaneous sex for less than $2/day

 Over-the-counter options include delay wipes and delay sprays that reduce sensitivity around the tip of your penis, allowing you to avoid feeling overstimulated during sex.
 These can be applied several minutes before sex, letting you prepare ahead of time for a longer-lasting encounter.

-Our Clockstopper Climax Delay Wipes and Delay Spray for Men both contain topical anesthetic ingredients like benzocaine and lidocaine that reduce sensitivity and extend lovemaking, all without making your penis feel too numb or uncomfortable.
+Our Clockstopper Climax Delay Wipes contain the topical anesthetic benzocaine, which helps reduce sensitivity and extend sex without making your penis feel too numb or uncomfortable.

-For many people, the most effective approach to dealing with PE is a bit of both worlds — a mix of medication and behavioral therapy.
-Your healthcare provider will let you know what’s best for you and work with you to help you find the most effective treatment for your needs.
+For many people, the most effective approach to dealing with PE is a mix of medication and behavioral therapy.
+Your healthcare provider will help you find the most effective treatment for your needs.

-Like erectile dysfunction and low libido, premature ejaculation is a common problem that can have a debilitating impact on your sexual health and quality of life.
+Like erectile dysfunction and low libido, premature ejaculation is a common problem that can have a debilitating effect on your sexual health and quality of life.

-When it’s severe, it can cause everything from stress to major interpersonal difficulty between you and your sexual partner.
+When it’s severe, it can cause stress, embarrassment, and conflict between you and your sexual partner.
 But there are treatments that can help.

 If you’re thinking of trying tramadol, premature ejaculation symptoms may improve, but remember this:

 • Tramadol side effects are common.
-Along with a risk of addiction, tramadol side effects include things like nausea, headaches, shaking, nervousness, sleepiness, and indigestion.
+Along with a risk of dependence, tramadol side effects include things like nausea, headaches, shaking, nervousness, sleepiness, and indigestion.

 • There are less risky interventions available.
 Whether you’re dealing with new or lifelong PE, your healthcare provider will likely recommend talk therapy, behavioral techniques, medication, or a mix of different approaches to improve your erectile function.

 Interested in learning more about treating PE?
-Explore our premature ejaculation treatments, including delay wipes, topical sprays, and prescription medications for dealing with early ejaculation.
+Explore our premature ejaculation treatments, including delay wipes, topical sprays, and prescription medications for early ejaculation.

 You can get started by participating in an online premature ejaculation consultation.